jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/07/2018-07-26-did-uncle-bob-say-the-database-is-not-important.md

 > ...
 The Database **isn’t an important decision?**

-(But that short phrase is ended with a question mark! ...
-More on this later)

 Firstly, to answer the question of the "Neutral person", yes...

 I had read the article before, and I visit it from time to time.
 The first time I read it, it took me about three days of rereading it and analyzing the example before I was able to make sense of what Uncle Bob is trying to say.
 (I was not not yet very familiar with things like this in software development so it took time for me to understand them.)

-But about that statement: "the database isn't important" ...
+And about that statement: "the database isn't important" ...

+I think Uncle Bob is misinterpreted in here.
+I can see how he can be easily misinterpreted by how those sentences were constructed.
+I experienced the misinterpretation firsthand when I read the article again after seeing the "Neutral person"'s comment of _"Did you even read what you shared?"_ above.
+After discovering that part, I said to myself, "What?
+Uncle Bob said that? ....
+Wait, wait...
+Let's read it again..."

+(Perhaps Uncle Bob did that on purpose?
+Perhaps not?
+Perhaps it's just his style of writing.)

+So I beg to differ on how those sentences should be interpreted.
+And here is my explanation:

-Did you notice that that is not a statement but a question?
+Did you notice that that sentence is not a _statement_ but a _question_?
 It ended with a question mark!

 > What do you mean? **The Database isn’t an important decision?**